Paleo Peanut Butter Balls (sunflower seed butter balls!)

 These paleo peanut butter balls actually use sunflower seed butter in place of peanut butter, but they taste really similar.
 They’re easy to make and great for holiday parties as they don’t melt at room temperature the way a lot of paleo treats do.
 They’re also no-bake, gluten-free and vegan.

-I’m still working on the paleo version of the second almond paste cookie recipe I said I’d post soon, so here’s a different paleo treat that should keep your cravings satisfied for the next few days. :)
+I’m still working on the paleo version of the second almond paste cookie recipe I mentioned I’d post soon, so here’s a different paleo treat that should satisfy your cravings for the next few days. :)

-I posted healthy peanut butter balls right before last Christmas and mentioned how the sunflower seed butter version requires a lot less coconut flour than the peanut butter version.
+I posted healthy peanut butter balls right before last Christmas and mentioned that the sunflower seed butter version requires significantly less coconut flour than the peanut butter version.
 And now, a year later, I’ve finally settled on the right amount of coconut flour!

-The only difference between this and the peanut butter version is that sunflower seed butter is used and the amount of coconut flour that is used.
+The only difference between this and the peanut butter version is the use of sunflower seed butter and the amount of coconut flour used.

 “Peanuts are not paleo!”